MSMITH71910/funny-quote-generator/README.md

 # **Funny Quote Generator**

 Welcome to the **Funny Quote Generator**, a simple and fun web application that generates random funny quotes to brighten your day!
-This project was built with **HTML**, **CSS**, and **JavaScript**, and it is fully responsive, ensuring a great user experience on all devices. click on this link to view the actul page.
+This project was built with **HTML**, **CSS**, and **JavaScript**, and it is fully responsive, ensuring a great user experience on all devices. click on this link to view the actual page.
 [Funny-Quote-Generator-Projects](https://msmith71910.github.io/funny-quote-generator/) -
 ---

 ## **Features**